microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_helm/_index.md

 ## Prerequisites

 - Fork the ["Azure Arc Jumpstart Apps"](https://github.com/microsoft/azure-arc-jumpstart-apps) repository.
-In this guide, you will be making changes on your own forked repository to initiate the GitOps flow.
+In this scenario, you will be making changes on your own forked repository to initiate the GitOps flow.

 - (Optional) Install the "Tab Auto Refresh" extension for your browser.
 This will help you to show the real-time changes on the application in an automated way.